Self-employed tax and Making Tax Digital

 Did you know that self-employed tax is going digital?

 As part of the government’s plan to digitalise the UK, HMRC has announced changes to the way the self-employed and landlords do their self assessment for income tax.
-Making Tax Digital for Income Tax Self Assessment (MTD for ITSA) comes into effect in April 2026.
+Making Tax Digital for Income Tax (MTD for IT) comes into effect from April 2026.

-To comply with the new MTD for ITSA rules, self-employed people and landlords earning over £50,000 a year will need to use compatible software to keep digital records and submit returns to HMRC.
+First, for self-employed people and landlords earning over £50,000 a year, who’ll need to use compatible software to keep digital records and submit returns to HMRC.
+Then, those earning above £30,000 will need to follow MTD for IT rules from April 2027, and those earning above £20,000 will follow from April 2028.

-Instead of one annual self assessment return, you will need to submit quarterly updates.
-In addition, you’ll have to submit an End of Period Statement (EOPS) and a Final Declaration.
+Instead of one annual self assessment return, you will need to submit quarterly updates and a Final Declaration.

 Find out more about how self assessment is changing and learn everything you need to know about Making Tax Digital for the self-employed.
-Or, to learn more about Making Tax Digital for ITSA, visit our MTD for ITSA resource hub.
+Or, to learn more about Making Tax Digital for IT, visit our MTD for IT resource hub.

 Disclaimer